Azure-Samples/cdm-azure-data-services-integration/README.md

 ## Getting Started

-See the [tutorial](https://github.com/Azure-Samples/cdm-azure-data-services-integration/blob/master/Tutorial/CDM-Azure-Data-Services-Integration-Tutorial.md) for details.
+See the [tutorial](https://github.com/Azure-Samples/cdm-azure-data-services-integration/blob/master/Tutorial/CDM-Azure-Data-Services-Integration-Tutorial.md) for pre-requisites and installation details.

-### Prerequisites
-See the tutorial for details.

-### Installation
-See the tutorial for detailed installation instructions.

 ## License
 The sample code and tutorials in this project are licensed under the MIT license.
 See the [LICENSE](https://github.com/Azure-Samples/cdm-azure-data-services-integration/blob/master/LICENSE.md) file for more details.